Skip to page content

 Provide a copy of their DD-214 Member 4 form to the Admissions and Records office via email or in person and complete the matriculation steps below:

-• meet with your counselor to create an educational plan.
+• meet with the veteran academic counselor to create an approved education plan

 To view which of these tasks you still need to complete, click "Registration Date & Time" on ConnectColumbia or contact the Counseling Office at 209-588-5109.